 At Gerling Law, we know first-hand how stressful it can be to apply for social security benefits.
-Not only are most individuals disabled or unable to work, but they also have fear and anxiety that stems from the possibility of social security benefits denial.
+In addition to being unable to work, most individuals also have anxiety that stems from the possibility of social security benefits denial.

 About Social Security Benefits Denial

 According to the Center on Budget and Policy Priorities, social security benefits are based on the earnings on which you pay Social Security payroll taxes.
 More so, the higher amount you pay, the higher your earnings.
 However, facts and figures can become extremely confusing.